Bots, Disinformation, and the First Trump Impeachment: Introduction

-Due to the unique threat they pose, it is important to be able to quantify the impact of bots in spreading disinformation. {Existing studies provide simple statistics such as the number of bots or volume of content they share} \cite{bessi2016social, ferrara2017disinformation}.
+In terms of attempts to quantify bot impact, existing studies provide simple statistics such as the number of bots or volume of content they share \cite{bessi2016social, ferrara2017disinformation}.
 However, these statistics do not incorporate the interaction of social network structure, user activity levels, and user sentiment.
-Some studies have looked individually at the positioning of bots within the social network \cite{shao2018anatomy} or the bot retweet response time \cite{shao2018lowcred}, but not the interaction of these factors.
+Some studies have looked individually at the positioning of bots within the social network \cite{shao2018anatomy} or the bot retweet response time \cite{shao2018spread}, but not the interaction of these factors.
 Recent work has presented a novel network centrality measure known as \emph{generalized harmonic influence centrality} that combines all of these factors to assess bot impact in online political discussions \cite{des2021detecting, hunter2018opinion}.
 This centrality measure provides a better measure of bot impact than individually examining each factor.

-In this study, we focus on bots discussing the first impeachment of U.S. President Donald Trump on Twitter.
+In this study, we focus on social bots discussing the first impeachment of U.S. President Donald Trump on Twitter.
 We find that bots are 66 times more active than normal human users, producing nearly one third of all impeachment-related content, despite representing less than 1\% of all accounts discussing the impeachment.
 Bots tend to share news from lower quality sources (including disinformation) than their co-partisan human counterparts.
 Bots have an unusually high prevalence among Qanon conspiracy supporters, indicating that efforts are being made to artificially amplify this disinformation.
 Using generalized harmonic influence centrality, we show that pro-Trump and anti-Trump bots have a similar level of impact per bot, but Qanon bots have a lower per bot impact.
 Analysis of the Qanon follower network suggests this lower impact is due to Qanon users existing in an online echo-chamber with a high amount of ideological homogeneity.